 While traveling in the Arizona desert, our not-too-bright duo discover the Bio-Dome.
 A group of scientists is about to be sealed inside for a year for research purposes.
 The duo decides it is a new mall and enters just before the building is sealed.
 Now the scientists have to endure the many ways the duo are destroying the environment within the Dome, while the lady scientists have just met their new stalkers.
 Not that the guys want to cheat on their girlfriends, they act as if flirting with any attractive woman is obligatory.
 Sleeping with her is not.
-Among the few actually named scientists are the project lead Dr. Noah Faulkner (William Atherton) and Dr. Petra von Kant (Kylie Minogue
+Among the few actually named scientists are the project lead Dr. Noah Faulkner (William Atherton) and Dr. Petra von Kant (Kylie Minogue).

 Tropes Used in This Movie:

 - But Not Too Bi: Bud and Doyle are supposedly bisexual, even though they never hit on any male character save for a brief moment with each other.
 Which would be assuming that they weren't going for cheap laughs.

 - Chaotic Stupid: Guess who.

 - The Ditz: Both of the main characters.